Allx92/Digitization-Playbook/test_docs/docs/Prelim_Setup/prelim_setup.md

             - Details: 50
             - Colour: 40

-    6. **Retrieving Materials:** Locate the Librarian (or the appropriate personnel) for assistance in retrieving the materials you'll be digitizing.
+    6. **Retrieving Materials:** Locate the Porter (or the appropriate personnel) for assistance in retrieving the materials you'll be digitizing.

     7. **Material Placement:** Place the materials you'll be working with in the designated cradle.